EchoScan API and Integration Guide

 Send Imprint To The Server

-The imprint only needs to reach server-executed code with the protected action.
-Choose the transport shape that fits the current API.
+Send the imprint with the protected business action using the shape that fits your API.

 await fetch('/api/your-action', {